1 Day – Downtown Santa Ana

 Day 4 – San Diego Old Town

-While regional and Mexican specialties are not to be missed and present many cooking styles, visitors to Old Town have a wide choice of cuisines.
-The area has a history rich in diversity so you can also find early California fare along with Italian, Japanese, Creole, Peruvian, and some really great seafood.
-There is something for every appetite and budget and every doorway leads to a delectable discovery.
+Old Town has a wide choice of cuisines, including regional and Mexican specialties as well as early California fare, Italian, Japanese, Creole, Peruvian, and some really great seafood.
+There is something for every appetite and budget, and every doorway leads to a delectable discovery.

 Take ART ARTIC Sports Complex Line from Disneyland® Resort Transportation Center stop number 14 or 15 to Anaheim ARTIC Station.
 Take the Amtrak Pacific Surfliner train to San Diego Old Town Station.